rokm/matlab_mexopencv/README.md

 To simplify the build process, use the provided ```build_all.sh``` script.

-First, export the path to your matlab installation:
+First, export the path to your Matlab installation:
 ```Shell
 export MATLABDIR=/usr/local/MATLAB/R2016b
 ```

-Then, run the build script from your working directory:
+Then, run the build script:
 ```Shell
 ./matlab_mexopencv/build_all.sh
 ```